jupyterhub/jupyterhub/docs/source/admin/upgrading.rst

    should backup the ``jupyterhub.sqlite`` file.
 #.
 Your ``jupyterhub_config.py`` file.
 #.
 Your users' home directories.
 This is unlikely to be affected directly by
-   a JupyterHub upgrade, but we recommend a backup since user data is significant. main
+   a JupyterHub upgrade, but we recommend a backup since user data is critical. main